Triggers

 Runs when your RSVP status changes for an event — for example, when you accept, decline, or mark “maybe” on an invitation.

-RSVP statuses that can trigger workflows:
+RSVP statuses that can trigger routines:

 | Status | Meaning |